Author Archives: Julie Wicker

 Photo by Ray White

-Click the picture for outtakes!
+Click picture for today’s video

 Standard

-Today’s thoughts by Deborah Ard.
+Today’s thoughts by Julie Wicker

 @biblegateway @youversion